-- Have never accessed education (through enrolment at a school or otherwise sincereaching the age of 5). - Leave educational provision without a confirmed education destination and/or fail toaccess education when moving to a new area. - Fail to transfer between key stages. - Have been withdrawn by parent/carer from the education system without stating their intention to provide for future education. - All inquiries pertaining to children missing education will be addressed daily through childrenmissingeducation@oxfordshire.gov.uk, managed by the County AttendanceTeam.
+- Have never accessed education (through enrolment at a school or otherwise since reaching the age of 5). - Leave educational provision without a confirmed education destination and/or fail to access education when moving to a new area. - Fail to transfer between key stages. - Have been withdrawn by parent/carer from the education system without stating their intention to provide for future education. - All inquiries pertaining to children missing education will be addressed daily through childrenmissingeducation@oxfordshire.gov.uk, managed by the County Attendance Team.

-Oxfordshire will consider all CME matters closed when:
+10. Oxfordshire will consider all CME matters closed when:

-- The child is confirmed on roll at a school either within Oxfordshire or within the United Kingdom or overseas. - The child is confirmed by parent as electively home educated. - All reasonable checks have been conducted, and the child cannot be located in Oxfordshire or elsewhere (including overseas when relevant), including with partner agencies through the Oxfordshire CME multi-agency panel (held once per term, terms of reference available) and the child's details are uploaded to S2S.
+- The child is confirmed on roll at a school either within Oxfordshire or within the United Kingdom or overseas. - The child is confirmed by parent as electively home educated, with assurance that parents are able to provide a suitable and sufficient education which prepares their child/children for a fulfilled adult life.. - All reasonable checks have been conducted, and the child cannot be located in Oxfordshire or elsewhere (including overseas when relevant), including with partner agencies through the Oxfordshire CME multi-agency panel (held once per term, terms of reference available) and the child's details are uploaded to \$2\$.

-Services for Children Missing Education in Oxfordshire:
+11. Services for Children Missing Education in Oxfordshire:

 In addition to the intelligence sources detailed in sec.
-7 above, Oxfordshire has adopted aweekly data feed from all publicly funded schools.
+7 above, Oxfordshire has adopted a daily data feed from all schools through the WONDE system (DfE system).

-Pupils on reintegration timetables are routinely reviewed every 6 weeks by the County Attendance Team and individual schools.
+Pupils on reintegration timetables are routinely reviewed every 6 weeks by the County Attendance Team and individual schools, when notified, to ensure they are consented to by parents and very short term with reintegration planning explicit.